tfpauly/draft-happy-eyeballs-v3/charter.md

 between clients, with defaults based on working group consensus for preferred behaviors.

-There have been a number of documents in which similar Happy Eyeballs-like racing strategies have been specified, including in Section 4.3 of RFC 9132.
-An inventory of such Happy Eyeballs-related use cases and a survey of similar algorithms are also in scope, which can be included as part of the Happy Eyeballs Version 3 main deliverable.

 The working group will also document the impact of the Happy Eyeballs algorithm on the detection of misconfigured deployments, such as networks with configured (but non-functional) IPv6 connectivity.
 This can include recommendations for how